Bulk-bros/stattrack/documentation/design-guideline.md

 ### **Images**

 Images for private use.
-Like profil picture and pictures for recipes to easily distinguish recipes from each other.
+Like profile picture and pictures for recipes to easily distinguish recipes from each other.

 ### **Icons**

 Icons will be used for some parts of the page such as navigation.

-Icons with as little details as possible should be used, and the icons should not be too round (they should fit the rest of the design, a plain / neutral feel).
+The icons should have as few details as possible, and the icons should not be too round (they should fit the rest of the design, a plain / neutral feel).

 ### **Borders**